4 Major Scales and Keys

 - The original melody is in C major.

-- Scale degree numbers are shown above the melody.
+- Scale degree numbers are displayed above the melody.

 - Example 4.9.3B:

-- The melody reappears at measure 42.
-However, this time it is in F major.
+- The melody returns at measure 42, this time in F major.

-- Although the key signature does not change, there are two ways to see that this is no longer in C major.
+- Although the key signature remains the same, there are two ways to see that this is no longer in C major.

-- By writing the same scale degree numbers, you can see that [latex]\hat1[/latex] is now F.
+- By writing the same scale degree numbers, you can see that scale degree 1 is now F.

-- If you look at the music, every B has a flat.
-Therefore, even though the key signature does not have a flat, we know we are in F major because F major has one flat.
+- If you analyze the music, every B has a flat.
+Therefore, even if the key signature does not show a flat, we know we are in F major because F major has one flat.

 Melodic Transposition

-Melodic transposition is the act of rewriting music in a different key.
-Be sure to maintain the melodic contour, rhythm, articulation marks, and dynamics.
+Melodic transposition involves rewriting music in a new key.
+Ensure you preserve the melodic contour, rhythm, articulation marks, and dynamics.

 Directions: